 Many clients ask us, Can COPD improve after quitting smoking?
 If you quit smoking today, it will not reverse the damage or cure the disease.
 However, your symptoms will be more tolerable and not be as severe.

 COPD And Life Insurance Rates

 As we have discussed, if you are a smoker, you will pay higher premiums.
-A diagnosis of COPD, you will pay a higher rate as well.
+With a diagnosis of COPD, you will pay a higher rate as well.

 Danny Ray is the owner and agent of PinnacleQuote.
 He has over 25+ years of experience and relationships with the top-rated A+ carriers and their underwriting teams.
 He will know which carriers will offer you favorable rates.